 PS.
 Another misperception is thinking that financial calculations, especially for retirement, are predictive.
 No one can predict future markets … thus, 1) Monte Carlo or stochastic modeling is used to determine a range of possible outcomes, and 2) results are better viewed as indicative of feasibility at that moment in time.
 The later one – a.k.a., annual reviews – what was once unknown a year ago, may be updated, and the process repeated for the coming year.
 Small adjustments may be done so feasible outcomes are possible for future years as well.
 This is an iterative process with periodic reviews rather than a set-and-forget process based on rules of thumb.

 PPS.
 Some may be tempted to react to spending adjustments by structuring their retirement income much like a pension by buying an immediate annuity.
-My research collaborators and I have a paper scheduled to be published in April that shows that this is probably not a good idea during younger retirement ages, and becomes a better idea for those older retirees – ONLY if they continue to expect to outlive 30% of their peers into even older ages.
-Future blog post coming …
+My research collaborators and I have a paper that shows that this is probably not a good idea during younger retirement ages, and becomes a better idea for those older retirees – ONLY if they continue to expect to outlive 30% of their peers into even older ages.
+Blog post on the paper.

 Note: Your RSS feed or email may not show the embedded part of this blog … please go to the blog website to see the embedded media part of the post.